KamranMK/kamranmk.github.io/_posts/projects/2019-07-25-winning-jeopardy-dgp.md

 ---
 title: "Winning Jeopardy"
-date: 2019-05-15
+date: 2019-07-25
 tags: [data analysis, dataquest, guided project, jeopardy]
 category: [projects]
-author_profile: true
-classes: wide
-excerpt: "Finding patterns in jeopardy questions"
+excerpt: "A guided project to find patterns in jeopardy questions."
 comments: True
+author_profile: True
+toc: True
+toc_label: "Contents"
+toc_sticky: true
 ---

 Jeopardy is a popular TV show in the US where participants answer questions to win money.
 It's been running for a few decades, and is a major force in popular culture.